Multi-Model Runners

 )

-to the placement group spec when creating a new session.
-ExaDeploy will then run sessions with matching placement_group_affinity_key
+To enable multi-model runners, we need to add the additional fields placement_group_affinity_key and max_placement_group_count to the placement group spec when creating a new session.
+ExaDeploy will then run sessions with matching placement_group_affinity_key fields on the same runners.

-is the maximum number of placement groups that can loaded on a single runner.
+- max_placement_group_countis the maximum number of placement groups that can loaded on a single runner.
 In the example below, we have a single model per placement group, and 60 placement groups total.
 To arrive at this number, we experimentally determined that 60 placement groups with this BERT model would fit on a single runner with 16GB of GPU memory.

-for each additional model framework (e.g. PyTorch, TensorFlow, TRT).
+It may make sense to use a different value placement_group_affinity_key for each additional model framework (e.g. PyTorch, TensorFlow, TRT).
 This is because each framework has some memory overhead.

-Each additional class of models might use a different value for max_placement_group_count
+Each additional class of models might use a different value for max_placement_group_count; a larger model would likely need a smaller value than 60.

-As an example, if we also had a PyTorch bert-large-cased
+As an example, if we also had a PyTorch bert-large-cased model, we might use max_placement_group_count=30 with the same placement_group_affinity_key.

 An example of session creation for multi-model runners is seen below: